 Wear and tear (And sometimes just bad luck) can cause your beloved Nespresso machine to break just when you need it most!

-In this article, we’re going to look in-depth at the possible cause why your Nespresso machine may be leaking, and offer some advice on how to fix it!
+In this article, we’re going to look in-depth at the possible cause of why your Nespresso machine may be leaking, and offer some advice on how to fix it!

 So, why is my Nespresso machine leaking?